whatever555/ollama-watcher/README.md

 # Rapid Start

 Get ollama and install a model (https://ollama.com/)
-First, verify in ollama settings that "Expose Ollama to the network" is enabled
+Verify in ollama settings that "Expose Ollama to the network" is enabled
 Go to your project folder and set `OLLAMA_MODEL=YOUR_OLLAMA_MODEL_NAME` in the `.env` file.
 then..
 ```bash